mmmuscus/Shadow-Functions-Engine/README.md

 #define MENUCOLS 41
 ```
-**Usage:** Theese define the dimensions of the two main segments of the console window
+**Usage:** These define the dimensions of the two main segments of the console window

 **Notes:** There is no need for a MENUROWS define, as it would be the same value as the SCREENROWS define.
-Altering theese defines is not recommended, but if doing so make sure that theese two segment's dimensions side by side do not exceed the dimension of the console window, which is 24 by 80.
+Altering these defines is not recommended, but if doing so make sure that these two segment's dimensions side by side do not exceed the dimension of the console window, which is 24 by 80.
 ### 3.1.2.
 FOVROWS and FOVCOLS
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp
 #define FOVROWS 21
 #define FOVCOLS 35
 ```
-**Usage:** Theese define the dimensions of the [FOV editors](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs), and also [the arrays that hold the information parsed from thoose editors](#3317-fov-arrays).
+**Usage:** These define the dimensions of the [FOV editors](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs), and also [the arrays that hold the information parsed from thoose editors](#3317-fov-arrays).

-**Notes:** Theese defines can be altered if someone wishes, but I dont think that is necessary.
-If however you are altering theese please be wary, you can accidentaly set their values to numbers that [could mess with the rendering of the newScreen array](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays), or theese values [could indirectly negatively affect the map of the world](#2231-how-to-use-the-map-editor).
+**Notes:** These defines can be altered if someone wishes, but I dont think that is necessary.
+If however you are altering these please be wary, you can accidentaly set their values to numbers that [could mess with the rendering of the newScreen array](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays), or these values [could indirectly negatively affect the map of the world](#2231-how-to-use-the-map-editor).
 ### 3.1.3.
 WORLDROWS and WORLDCOLS
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp
 #define WORLDROWS 63
 #define WORLDCOLS 231
 ```
-**Usage:** Theese define the dimensions of the [map editor](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), and also the [newWorld array](#3321-newworld) which holds the information parsed from said editor.
+**Usage:** These define the dimensions of the [map editor](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), and also the [newWorld array](#3321-newworld) which holds the information parsed from said editor.

-**Notes:** Theese values can be altered freely, just make sure they are equal to the dimensions of [the map editor file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), if you want to parse the whole of that file.
+**Notes:** These values can be altered freely, just make sure they are equal to the dimensions of [the map editor file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), if you want to parse the whole of that file.
 Also leave 19 cells on the top and bottom and 35 cells on each side of the map unenterable, the reason for this was explained in a note [here](#2231-how-to-use-the-map-editor).
 ### 3.1.4.
 SOLIDCOUNT and WALKABLECOUNT
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp
 #define SOLIDCOUNT 1
 #define WALKABLECOUNT 1
 ```
-**Usage:** Theese defines are equal to the number of characters that will be parsed in their respective material editor.
+**Usage:** These defines are equal to the number of characters that will be parsed in their respective material editor.

-**Notes:** Theese values should be changed if you want to add more "materials" (or characters) that have one or both of the possible attributes.
-Theese values should NEVER be any more than the number of characters their respective .txt files hold!
+**Notes:** These values should be changed if you want to add more "materials" (or characters) that have one or both of the possible attributes.
+These values should NEVER be any more than the number of characters their respective .txt files hold!
 ## 3.2.
 Structures
 ### 3.2.1. mob
 ###### This section was last checked in the 1.0.0. version of the engine